 M is the yearly margin the customer brings = $30 x 12 Months = $360 x 1M users = $360M

 - How do the major carriers make money in this industry?
-Is there a financial logic underlying their pricing approach?The majority carriers make money by rolling their customers into contracts, providing both bucket of minutes usage and post-paid service.
+Is there a financial logic underlying their pricing approach?The majority carriers make money by rolling their customers into contracts, providing both buckets of minutes usage and post-paid service.
 Bucket of minutes meant that individuals had usually 300 minutes and overage would be charged at 40cents/minute.
 Post-Paid service allows monthly billing on basis of the customers’ contract.This contract agreement allows a hedge against churn and a guaranteed annuity stream.

-Under the contract, the U.S cellular phone subscribers had to be in a period of 1-2 year agreement with the cellular providers, and require rigorous credit check.
-The credit check allows to eliminate individuals who don’t have good credit or have a credit card.Most carriers knew that people used more minutes than they actually use, and the extra overage minutes used by the cellular subscribers made the phone companies profitable.
+Under the contract, the U.S cellular phone subscribers had to be in a period of 1-2 year agreement with the cellular providers, and require the rigorous credit check.
+The credit check allows eliminating individuals who don’t have good credit or have a credit card.Most carriers knew that people used more minutes than they actually use, and the extra overage minutes used by the cellular subscribers made the phone companies profitable.
 People assumed that they would use only the minutes bucketed, but they used more overage in average.
-Plus, the hidden extra costs of taxes, universal service charges and other fees increased the profits to the cellular companies.
+Plus, the hidden extra costs of taxes, universal service charges, and other fees increased the profits to the cellular companies.

 - What do you think of Virgin Mobile’s value proposition?
 What do you think of its channel and merchandising strategy?

 The value proposition made by the Virgin Mobile is very straight-forward, honest and customer-friendly, which go along with Virgin brand image.
 Because the young customers are savvy, they understand the hidden charges.
-Additionally, the added features allow the young audience to increase their phone usage and make phone as a part of necessity.Added Features and the interchangeable faceplates can increase the attractiveness of the phone usage, as well as customization of the phone.The channel and merchandising strategy is more affordable to the young audience since they can purchase the phone on their own or attract middle-age parents with young teenage children.
-Because the young parents and children have the option of seeing which phones they can buy through a starter packet and avoid speaking with the sales representative, they feel more comfortable and have option of purchasing product more carefully.
-When people invest more time on purchase thinking, they feel more empowered and obligated/favored to using the products.
+Additionally, the added features allow the young audience to increase their phone usage and make the phone as a part of necessity.Added Features and the interchangeable faceplates can increase the attractiveness of the phone usage, as well as customization of the phone.The channel and merchandising strategy are more affordable to the young audience since they can purchase the phone on their own or attract middle-age parents with young teenage children.
+Because the young parents and children have the option of seeing which phones they can buy through a starter packet and avoid speaking with the sales representative, they feel more comfortable and have the option of purchasing the product more carefully.
+When people invest more time in purchase thinking, they feel more empowered and obligated/favored to using the products.
 (It’s similar to advertising effect of seeing the same product over and over, except you can touch and read the content in details – which is powerful hands-on experience for customers.